monet/monet.js/docs/README.md

 #### The Unit type

-Some functions (or lambdas) do not take a parameter, and some do not return anything.
-Will express this as:
+Some functions (or lambdas) do not take a parameter, and some do not return anythingWill express this as:

 ```scala
 () => A